Pain · Procurement

 On its own, no. A US sales head selling inside a German quote document inherits the same mismatch and burns out at 12 to 18 months.
 The fix is upstream of the seat.
 Rebuild the quote shape, the warranty clause, the payment terms, the named US application contact, and the liability cap.
 Then the seat has a document the procurement reader accepts and the close cycle compresses by months.

 No. The German market keeps its quote shape, its EXW and FOB defaults, its standard payment terms, and its Stundensatz framing.
-The US-facing quote sits on a separate document line with USD pricing, US warranty, US payment terms, and a named US application contact.
+The US-facing quote sits on a separate document line with USD totals, US warranty, US payment terms, and a named US application contact.
 The firm runs two quote shapes, one per market.

 What this work does not include.